Skip to main content

 Best Supplements for Leg Cramps in Endurance Athletes (2026): The Short Answer

 The most effective supplements for preventing leg cramps in endurance athletes are magnesium, potassium, beta-alanine, creatine monohydrate, and taurine.
-Of these, beta-alanine and creatine are the most overlooked: they address the neuromuscular fatigue mechanism that causes the majority of cramps during long efforts, not just electrolyte loss.
-Full benefits require 10 to 14 days of daily loading before the targeted event.
+Magnesium and potassium address electrolyte depletion; beta-alanine and creatine address the neuromuscular fatigue mechanism that causes the majority of cramps during long efforts.
+Full benefits from beta-alanine and creatine require 10 to 14 days of daily loading before the targeted event.

 Best Supplements for Leg Cramps in Endurance Athletes (2026)